-Having retrieved the car from its resting place in the garage and inspected it, we decided to have BBM69 restored.
+Having inherited the car, in the 1990’s, retrieved it from its resting place in the garage and inspected it, we decided to have BBM69 restored.
 We had to make some important decisions.
 What type of restoration did we need?
 How much would it cost?
-We knew it would be a body off job so an in-depth rebuild was going to be required.
+We knew it would be a body off job, so an in-depth rebuild was going to be required.
 We did not set out to have a Concours finish but just to have the car done properly.
 We did want a car we could use for continental touring.
 In the end the result achieved by Ian Bancroft exceeded our expectations.

 Dianne owns BBM69 and the car has been in her family since 1944 so we were familiar with the Ruby.
-We both learned to drive on Austin Sevens, went on honeymoon in BBM69 and used her as our first car when living in Horning, Norfolk.
+We both learned to drive on Austin Sevens, went on honeymoon in BBM69 in 1964 and used her as our first car, when living in Horning, Norfolk.

 AS FOUND IN MONTY’S GARAGE

-Luckily, in 1997, we found Ian as he was starting his restoration business.
+Luckily, in 1997, we found Ian as he was starting his BANCROFT RESTORATIONS business.
 I think we were the second rebuild he had done professionally.
 He had done several other A7’s before as well as working full-time.
 The engine was the first job and after that the chassis.
 We delivered the body to Ian and the serious work started.
+We were also lucky in that BBM was complete, so nothing important had to be found for the restoration.

 Ian considers what will be required!